neo4j-partners/neo4j-maf-provider/temp/NEO4J_PROVIDER_ARCHITECTURE.md

 3. **Configurable enrichment**: For graph-aware retrieval, you provide a custom Cypher query that traverses the graph after the initial search.
 This keeps the provider generic while enabling powerful graph context.

+### Integration with neo4j-graphrag

+The provider uses the official `neo4j-graphrag` Python library for all retrieval operations.
+This library provides well-tested, maintained retrievers that handle the complexity of vector search, fulltext search, and hybrid search.
+The provider acts as an adapter between the Microsoft Agent Framework's `ContextProvider` interface and neo4j-graphrag's retrievers.

+**Retrievers used:**
+- `VectorRetriever` — For basic vector search
+- `VectorCypherRetriever` — For vector search with graph enrichment
+- `HybridRetriever` — For combined vector + fulltext search
+- `HybridCypherRetriever` — For hybrid search with graph enrichment
+- `FulltextRetriever` — Custom implementation for fulltext-only search (with optional graph enrichment)

 ### Architecture Overview

-The provider supports two search types (vector and fulltext) and two result modes (basic and graph-enriched).
+The provider supports three search types (vector, fulltext, and hybrid) and two result modes (basic and graph-enriched).
 The following diagram shows the complete data flow from when the agent receives a message to when context is returned:

 ```
 ┌──────────────────────────────────────────────────────────────────────────────┐